-What do the MoMa in New York, the Peggy-Guggenheim collection in Venice and the Villa Medicis in Rome have in common?
+What do the MoMa in New York, Peggy-Guggenheim and the Villa Medicis in Venice have in common?
 The MAMC has lent works to all of them.
-That’s right… After the Pompidou centre, it’s in Saint-Étienne that you will find the largest collection of moderne and contemporary art in France.
-We’ve already had Anish Kapoor’s overwhelming red (My Red Homeland), Nathalie Talec’s glass and neon shelter (Gimme Shelter) and Jean-Michel Othoniel’s bewitching wave.
+That’s right… After the Pompidou centre, it’s in Saint-Étienne that you will find the largest collection of contemporary art in France (20,000 works is something to write home about!).
+And when it comes to temporary exhibitions, they’re up there with big boys too.
+We’ve already had Anish Kapoor’s overwhelming red (My Red Homeland), Tony Cragg’s monumental sculptures and Jean-Michel Othoniel’s bewitching wave.
 Doesn’t that last name ring a bell?
 It should, he’s a local boy and he’s known all over the world.
 Behind it’s peculiar all-black façade, covered with ceramic tiles that light up at night, the MAMC de Saint-Étienne has all sorts of surprises in store for you.

 All the info on how to get there and what exhibitions to see: www.stephanois-hors-cadre.fr